passportxyz/passport-docs/pages/building-with-passport/major-concepts/platform-integrator-concepts.md

 ### Why Gitcoin Passport?

 Gitcoin Passport aggregates evidence of personhood from across web2 and web3, makes it available via a simple API, and does so while preserving user's privacy.
 Application developers and platform owners benefit from easy integration and flexibility to choose what evidence is most important to them, and how high their threshold for evidence should be.
-Users benefit from a simple UI that guides them along a simple path to collecting Passport Stamps and presenting them to apps, requiring only an Ethereum account to get started.&#x20;
+Users benefit from a simple UI that guides them along a simple path to collecting Passport Stamps and presenting them to apps, requiring only an Ethereum account to get started.

 Integrating Gitcoin Passport into an application is a powerful and flexible way to add Sybil defense to your application that is straightforward for developers and users alike.
 Importantly, Gitcoin Passport is flexible so you can configure your own Sybil defenses to your own specification, ensuring you get the best protection for your particular use case.